shrideio/shoebox/src/vault/README.md

             > vault read auth/approle/role/ciagent/role-id
             ```

-            Capture the `role_id` value, it is used further for issuing an access token for accessing secrets via the Vault API.
+            Capture the `role_id` value as it is used further for issuing an access token for accessing secrets via the Vault API.

         - Next, type `api` in the UI shell and press the `Enter` key to open _Vault API explorer_.
-Find `POST /auth/approle/login/` and click on the section to expand it, then click [Try it out] to enable editing.
+Find `POST /auth/approle/login` and click on the section to expand it, then click [Try it out] to enable editing.

         - Fill in the `role_id` and `secret_id` request body parameters with matching values captured earlier.
 Then, click [Execute - send a request with your token to Vault] to send an authentication request and receive a response containing the client token.
-Capture the values of `client_token`, it needs to be verified before actual use.
+Capture the value of `client_token` from the response body as it needs to be verified before actual use.

     - <a name="read-secret"></a> Verifying if the access token is correct and the associated role can access the secret using the issue client token.